rootless-containers/rootlesscontaine.rs/content/getting-started/common/cgroup2.md

 ## Enabling cgroup v2

-Enabling cgroup v2 for containers require kernel 4.15 or later.
+Enabling cgroup v2 for containers requires kernel 4.15 or later.
 Kernel 5.2 or later is recommended.

-And yet, delegating cgroup v2 controllers to non-root users requires the recent version of systemd. systemd 244 or later is recommended.
+And yet, delegating cgroup v2 controllers to non-root users requires a recent version of systemd. systemd 244 or later is recommended.

 To boot the host with cgroup v2, add the following string to the `GRUB_CMDLINE_LINUX` line in `/etc/default/grub` and then run `sudo update-grub`.
 ```